deroverda/recommended-radio-streams/README.md

 - ⭐ [CuterDio](https://cuterdio.com/en) | A lightweight app for easy access to internet radio stations.
 Uses Radio-Browser as database.
 - [Triode](https://triode.app/) | Listen everywhere.
 - [Eter](https://apps.apple.com/se/app/eter-streaming-internet-radio/id1523221566?l=en-GB) | Eter is a free iOS app that allows users to listen to a vast array of internet radio stations.
 It utilizes the radio-browser.info database, providing access to thousands of free and publicly available stations worldwide.  ￼ The app is available across multiple Apple platforms, including macOS, iOS, iPadOS, watchOS, and tvOS.
-- [Foobar2000](https://www.foobar2000.org/) – A powerful and customizable media player that supports a wide variety of streaming formats.

 **💻 Desktop**
-- [Foobar2000](https://www.foobar2000.org/) – A powerful and customizable media player that supports a wide variety of streaming formats.
 - [Lyrion Music Server](https://github.com/LMS-Community) | Lyrion Music Server (formerly Logitech Media Server) is open-source server software which controls a wide range of Squeezebox audio players.
 Lyrion can stream your local music collection, internet radio stations, and content from many streaming services (with and without subscriptions).

 **🤖 Android**